terreng/simple-web-server/www/src/docs/options.md

 - Type: path string
 - Default: -

 File path to a custom 401 page.
-Will fallback to default 401 page if value is empty or file does not exist.
+Will fallback to a generic 401 page if this value is empty or specified path is not valid.

 ::: tip
 You can specify a custom file path for any error page in the config.json file.
 The app may check for the following error pages: 400, 401, 403, 404, 429, 500.
+See [Editing config.json](config%20file.md).
 :::

 ### Custom error path variable